AichaBELGHITI2001/CSC4301Project-1/README.md

 ![image](https://user-images.githubusercontent.com/96016773/153768411-e3490aff-d827-473b-bf6c-468524583a75.png)

-Figure 5: Path formed by A* Manhattan and A* Euclidian
+Figure 5: Maze 2 and paths formed by A* Manhattan and A* Euclidian

 As we can see in the image above, the path for A* Manhattan and A* Euclidian are similar in some stages.
 However, A* Manhattan is quicker than A* Euclidian by 0.4345 milliseconds.